A Season of Grace... Father Tony, 03/04/2018

 I also want to invite you to an event called “Cor Jesu” (Latin for heart of Jesus).
 On Friday, March 23, after Stations of the Cross, we will spend a special time of Eucharistic Adoration -- a time to rest in the heart of Jesus.
 This time will also include a period of what is called “praise & worship” which is a more contemporary form of prayer.
 I will also be available for confession during that time.
 This will be a wonderful opportunity to prepare for the great celebration of Easter and I ask you all to make time for this in your schedule.
 It will be a blessed time.

-Sent by OLL Communications on Sunday, March 4 at 12:00PM
+Sent by Pamela Vogt on Sunday, March 4 at 12:00PM